pyfung/BucketList/README.md

 This assignment (and some slight variations made for reassessment purposes) elicited some interesting cheating submissions:

 - This one is a work of art.
-Two students decided to put my given starting .h file to some autorephrasing website... something normally only done to reports to evade Turnitin, but what do I know.
-The "class" now becomes "elegance" or "beauty" (think "classy").
+In a resubmission attempt, two students decided to put my given starting .h file to some autorephrasing website... something normally only done to reports to evade Turnitin, but what do I know.
+The keyword "class" now becomes "elegance" or "beauty" (think "classy").
 Their code are in the "rephraser" folder.

+- One of the two students above (fa893, not their real id), in the original (first-attempt) submission, copied everything in https://www.geeksforgeeks.org/bucket-sort-2/, because from "bucket" google must have told them "bucket sort".

+- Someone decided to copy this entire file: https://github.com/stellar/stellar-core/blob/master/src/bucket/BucketList.h, simply because it has the same.
+(It does some completely different things.)

 [more to be added]